-The Information Sheet to which the Dairy General WDRs’ “maximum benefit” finding refers focuses solely on what the costs would be to the dairies and the dairy industry overall, and how those costs would have regional and statewide economic impacts, if existing waste retention ponds had to be immediately retrofitted with a liner.
+The Information Sheet to which the 2013 Dairy General WDRs’ “maximum benefit” finding refers focuses solely on what the costs would be to the dairies and the dairy industry overall, and how those costs would have regional and statewide economic impacts, if existing manure retention ponds had to be immediately retrofitted with a liner.
 Specifically, the Information Sheet cites to two memoranda discussing the costs dairies would incur if required to immediately retrofit existing ponds with a liner option to conclude such a requirement would be beyond economically practicable for most dairies, so many dairies would close, and widespread economic impacts would occur, including loss of jobs and local economy benefits.

-Petitioners correctly point out that absent from the analysis is any consideration of potential costs to individuals reliant on the quality of the groundwater, the social costs to impacted communities, or the environmental costs associated with further lowering of water quality from ongoing discharges from the existing waste retention ponds.
-As examples, petitioners observe that the Dairy General WDRs lack any analysis of costs incurred by individuals, water providers, or the state to clean up or treat water contaminated by the discharges or to provide replacement water, or of health impacts suffered by individuals or the community at large from drinking contaminated water.
+Petitioners correctly point out that absent from the analysis is any consideration of potential costs to individuals reliant on the quality of the groundwater, the social costs to impacted communities, or the environmental costs associated with further lowering of water quality from ongoing discharges from the existing manure retention ponds.
+As examples, petitioners observe that the 2013 Dairy General WDRs lack any analysis of costs incurred by individuals, water providers, or the state to clean up or treat water contaminated by the discharges or to provide replacement water, or of health impacts suffered by individuals or the community at large from drinking nitrate contaminated water.

 The Staff Guidance Memorandum was not developed in accordance with state rulemaking requirements, so it cannot be binding on the regional water boards on its own.
 And while AGUA quoted it at length, it did not rely on any unique provisions of the Staff Guidance Memorandum for any of its holdings or conclusions.
 Further, certain portions of the Staff Guidance Memorandum were taken directly from the federal antidegradation regulations applicable only to point source discharges.
-Nonetheless, we agree with petitioners that any additional social or economic costs to impacted communities associated with degradation of high quality water from discharges of waste must also be considered in a maximum benefit analysis.
-On remand, the Central Valley Water Board’s maximum benefit findings in the revised dairy general waste discharge requirements must address any additional economic and social costs associated with the discharges of dairy waste from existing waste retention ponds to high quality waters.
+Nonetheless, we agree with petitioners that any additional social or economic costs to impacted communities associated with degradation of high quality water from discharges of manure must also be considered in a maximum benefit analysis.
+On remand, the Central Valley Water Board’s maximum benefit findings in the interim and final revised dairy general waste discharge requirements must be based on a more robust analysis by addressing any additional economic and social costs associated with the discharges of dairy manure to high quality waters.
+Doing so prevents the dairy industry’s potential avoided manure management costs associated with allowing groundwater degradation from being evaluated in isolation from the significant costs borne by the community reliant on groundwater for drinking water supplies.
+We describe the range of relevant economic and social costs at Section III.D of this order.

-Finally, we note that the analysis in the Information Sheet only evaluates costs associated with dairies controlling discharges from existing waste retention ponds (with various types of liner options), and not from the other primary sources of dairy discharges to groundwater.
-The Central Valley Water Board’s maximum benefit analysis should also encompass costs to the discharger and the affected public associated with lowering of high quality groundwater from the other principal sources of dairy discharges of waste to groundwater.
+Finally, we note that the analysis in the Information Sheet only evaluates costs associated with dairies controlling discharges from existing manure retention ponds (with various types of liner options), and not from the other primary sources of dairy discharges to groundwater.
+The Central Valley Water Board’s maximum benefit analysis must also encompass the dairy industry’s potential avoided costs, and the affected public’s economic and social costs, associated with any lowering of high-quality groundwater from the other principal sources of dairy discharges of manure to groundwater.

 Water Quality Less than Applicable Water Quality Objectives